 - 3. Consults and advises on staff job description.
 Recommends changes to the Board of Directors. - 4.
-Ensures that the General Manager's performance evaluation is performed. - 5.
-Conducts research into salary ranges, human resources policies, labour laws, and employment standards as required to make recommendations to the board of directors. - 6.
+Ensures that the General Manager's performance evaluation is performed. - Conducts research into salary ranges, human resources policies, labour laws, and employment standards as required to make recommendations to the board of directors. - 6.
 Reviews and recommends salary ranges as presented by the General Manager. - 7.
 Reviews the total personnel salary annual budget as presented by the General Manager and makes a recommendation to the Board. - 8.
 Endeavors to be aware of changes to the laws governing employers' requirements. - 9.
 Performs other duties as may be assigned by the Board of Directors.

 Date: June 2015

 Committee: Property Enhancement Committee

-Status: Standing

-Responsible To: The Board of Directors

-Reports To: The Board of Directors and The Membership

 Date of Amendment or Replacement: September 2017, February 2018, April 2018